 Dogs communicate by barking.
 It is expected that all dogs will bark, especially if someone comes on to the dog owner's property.

-If a dog barks for a prolonged period it might cause considerable disturbance to neighbouring properties, such as intrusion into somebody else's enjoyment of their property or keeping them awake at night.
-The Council can serve Notice on the dog owner requiring that nuisance to stop.
+If a dog barks for a prolonged period it might cause considerable disturbance to neighbours.
+The Council can serve notice on the dog owner requiring that nuisance to stop.
 If that is not adhered to, then further action might be deemed necessary by the Council's Animal Control Department.

 There are a number of reasons for excessive barking and as a result there are a number of ways to deal with the problem.
 If you believe a dog is barking excessively contact the Animal Control Department for expert advice and assistance.

-For more information tips visit the Government dog safety website (it will open in a new window).
+For more information tips visit the Government's dog safety website (it will open in a new window).